Helping teens find the right balance between online and offline activities

 Expert Website

-Parents can support their teens by offering ideas on balance, wellbeing, and being a role model for a balanced digital life.
+Parents can support their teens by offering ideas on balance and wellbeing while also leading by example.

 Some ideas for parents to try: